West Wyalong: History

+Indigenous history

 The Wiradjuri people were the first to inhabit this region.
 (Wiradjuri northern dialect pronunciation [wiraːjd̪uːraj]) or Wirraayjuurray people (Wiradjuri southern dialect pronunciation [wiraːjɟuːraj]) are a group of indigenous Australian Aboriginal people that were united by a common language, strong ties of kinship and survived as skilled hunter–fisher–gatherers in family groups or clans scattered throughout central New South Wales.

+The name Wyalong comes from the Wiradjuri name Waaylang, meaning hard shelled nut.
+This refers to the quandong seed, which was ground and used for flour, and is still found in the area.

 In the 21st century, major Wiradjuri groups live in Condobolin, Peak Hill, Narrandera and Griffith.
-There are significant populations at Wagga Wagga and Leeton and smaller groups at West Wyalong, Parkes, Dubbo, Forbes, Cootamundra, Cowra and Young.
+There are significant populations at Wagga Wagga, Lake Cargelligo and Leeton and smaller groups at West Wyalong, Parkes, Dubbo, Forbes, Cootamundra, Cowra and Young.

+Gold rush

 Gold was discovered at Wyalong in September 1893 by Joseph Neeld.
 In 1895 West Wyalong was developed 5 km from Wyalong around the bullock track, without the benefit of town planning, resulting in curious kinks in the road where it avoided trees.
 As well as the mines, the White Tank water supply was located here.
 This is now the location of McCann Park.
 The goldfield was declared the most productive in the colony in 1899.

 As mining declined West Wyalong became the main service centre for agriculture in the surrounding district, although for many years there was rivalry between the towns.
 Both towns wanted the Temora railway line, but settled on a compromise of a station midway between the two towns, called Wyalong Central.

-Development since the 1970s has expanded Wyalong in the direction of West Wyalong with several motels built at Central Wyalong.
+Development since the 1970s has expanded Wyalong in the direction of West Wyalong with several motels built at central Wyalong.
 A shared bicycle and pedestrian track was constructed in 1994 to link Wyalong with West Wyalong.

 The population has stabilised recently.
 This is due, in part, to the Cowal Gold Mine adjacent to Lake Cowal, 45 km northeast and Pace Farm's egg production facility.

 Climate

-West Wyalong has long, sweltering summers and cool winters with extended overcast periods not uncommon, typical of lower Outback New South Wales.
+West Wyalong features hot and dry summers; and cool winters with extended overcast periods not uncommon, with an increased susceptibility to cold fronts due to its western location.
+Mean maximum temperatures range substantially between the seasons.
+There is a stark difference in sky conditions between high summer and mid winter, especially for this northern latitude: in March there are 13.9 clear days and 6.0 cloudy days, whereas in July there are only 7.4 clear days but 12.5 cloudy days.
+This too is evident by the mean afternoon humidity readings.
+The last major snowfall in the township was in 1929.